Environmental Recovery - $28.9 million

 The environmental recovery program aims to improve the condition of the catchments and associated ecological processes and contribute to riverine recovery, weed and pest management, biodiversity conservation and protect environmental assets:

-- Riverine Recovery - $22.75 M: Grants for NRM bodies, local governments and/or non-government agencies to facilitate riverine recovery.
+- Riverine Recovery - $22.75 M: Grants for NRM bodies, bulk water supply utilities, and not for profit Aboriginal and Torres Strait Islander corporations to facilitate riverine recovery.

 - Biodiversity Conservation - $3.5 M: Grants for state agencies, non-government organisations, community and Indigenous groups to facilitate recovery of river turtles and fish species in the Mary River Catchment, marine turtle and dugong rehabilitation, and seagrass management.

 - Environmental Assets - $0.8 M: For private landowners and community groups to apply for grant monies to facilitate recovery of places of historical heritage and Nature Refuges.